 Purpose

-The purpose of the Draft Policy for Water Quality Control for Standardized Cost Reporting in Municipal Stormwater Permits (Municipal Stormwater Cost Policy, hereafter Draft Policy) is to ensure that municipal separate storm sewer system (MS4) permittees (Permittees) in California estimate, track, and report annual expenditures in a consistent manner to a) determine what it costs to implement each Permittee’s municipal stormwater program as required by the applicable permit; and b) gather adequate levels of data with appropriate details to inform cost effective permit development and equitable investment in municipal stormwater programs around the State.
+The purpose of the Draft Policy for Water Quality Control for Standardized Cost Reporting in Municipal Stormwater Permits (Municipal Stormwater Cost Policy, hereafter Draft Policy) is to ensure that municipal separate storm sewer system (MS4) permittees (Permittees) in California estimate, track, and report annual expenditures in a consistent manner.
+The State Water Resources Control Board (State Water Board) and the regional water quality control boards (regional water boards) intend to use this information to a) determine what it costs to implement each Permittee’s municipal stormwater program as required by the applicable permit; and b) gather adequate levels of data with appropriate details to inform cost effective permit development and equitable investment in municipal stormwater programs around the State.

 The Draft Policy describes the cost categories that Phase I MS4 Permittees and traditional Phase II Permittees shall use to track their Permit implementation costs, including best practices for cost accounting.